pixelastic/reddinx/docs/src/reddinx.state.js.md

 It will be created on first run, and updated on subsequent runs.

-The only information stored in the file is the `lastCrawledDate`, and you should never have to edit this file manually.
-It
+The only information stored in the file is the `lastCrawledDate` for each subreddit, and you should never have to edit this file manually.